jotd666/amidar500/README.md

 - reorganize sprites to match various palettes when an enemy is killed (tricky!)
 - thief attack pause length is different depending of the time it took to reach the first target tile
-- paint bonus level: paint when moving, not on update (would avoid tricky stuff & missing paint)
 - power timeout with killed thief => should reset to standby & acquire new target (with sound)
 - demo mode

 CREDITS:

-- jotd: code and gfx/sfx conversion
+- Jean-Francois Fabre (aka jotd): code and gfx/sfx conversion
-- no9: music conversion
+- Andrzej Dobrowolski (aka no9): music conversion
 - phx: sfx/module player
 - meynaf: random routine
 - eab forum: useful advice & support